pip-dev/pip/index.md

   block: two-column-1
   panels: true
   col_1:
-    content: <span class="s1">We have built a reputation amongst our clients for delivering consulting, training and research products which actively support their business goals.<br></span><br><span class="s1">We work with clients around the world from our office in Wiltshire, England</span>
+    content: Everything at Pip is based in:<br>A strengths approach, that people have the ability to call on and develop different innate strengths for different situations given the chance.
+Our training and coaching creates that opportunity.<br><br>We believe that the position of trusted advisor is the one from which most value can be added to business relationships and that trust must be earned by each player on the team.
     background_colour: "#FBF8F5"
     text_colour: "#060606"
   col_2: